Brent A. Yorgey

 Email: last name at hendrix.edu

-(note I do not read email before 4pm)
+(note I typically do not read email from 6am-2pm)

 Students: Want to ask me for a letter of reference?
 Read this guide.